mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-10-23-demonstration-becomes-dojo.md

 forms:
   - high-presence-networking
   - resonate
-excerpt: "A reflection on our recent MetaShift Community Demonstration with Zen Leader — Off the Cushion, where the wisdom of the crowd helped clarify our signature form: Integration Under Fire."
+excerpt: "A reflection on our recent MetaShift Community Demonstration with Zen Leader — Off the Cushion, where the wisdom of the crowd helped clarify our signature form: Martial Attitude as a Stance."
 ---
 Last weekend, Kyle Ingersoll and I had the opportunity to share with the [ZLOTC (Zen Leader Off the Cushion)](https://zenleader.global/zlotc-registration) community — hosted by the [Institute for Zen Leadership](https://zenleader.global/).